oeg-upm/OWL-To-OAS-Specification/docs/mapping.md

 OWL | OAS | Comments
 ---|:---:|---
 `owl:Class`  | `/{path}`  | It should be defined as a `/{path}` (following the  [Path Item Object](#pathItemObject) format).
 The `{path}` value corresponds to the `rdfs:label` value defined in the OWL Class.
-Note that the label value need to be defined in plural and following a lowercase capitalization according to the naming practices in REST API.
+Note that the label value needs to be defined in plural and as lowercase according to the naming practices in REST API.
 In addition if the label value is composed by several words they should be provided with a hyphen delimiter.

 **Path example**